Foundation Degree (FdSc) Sport and Exercise Science (Outdoor Activity)

 Essex Outdoors for paid seasonal placement and work experience that is tailored to their two years of study.
 Additionally we have teamed up with PGL Travel to offer our students a preferential placement interview for one of their national sites as a paid seasonal instructor!
 These fantastic opportunities will provide students with the chance to get paid industry experience whilst studying towards their qualification.

-The Sports Science with Outdoor Activity graduate will have gained the knowledge and experience for a career in the Outdoor Education industry but will also have the opportunity to further their academic vocation with the potential to top up to the BSc (Hons) Sport Science (Coaching) or the BSc (Hons) Sport Science (Chronic Health Conditions) degree - taught here at Writtle University College - if they wished to pursue a sports science profession.
+The Sport and Exercise Science with Outdoor Activity graduate will have gained the knowledge and experience for a career in the Outdoor Education industry but will also have the opportunity to further their academic vocation with the potential to top up to the BSc (Hons) Sport and Exercise Science (Coaching) degree - taught here at Writtle University College - if they wished to pursue a sports science profession.

 |SEMESTER 1||SEMESTER 2|